Kong/docs.konghq.com/STYLEGUIDE.md

 all upper case; if referring to an entity, use Services and Routes instead

 ### Basic Auth, Basic Authentication
-proper case, abbreviate if the context permits.
+Use proper case, abbreviate if the context permits.
 Only use lowercase with a hyphen in code/config samples

 * Bad: Options include LDAP Auth and basic auth.
 * **_Good_: Options include LDAP Auth and Basic Auth.**